 That is not true.
 Like everyone else, I had to learn as I went.
 In 2001 there were very few books or Internet resources that seemed relevant to me.
 The slow decline of my radio consulting business pretty much forced me to decide retirement was the best option for my family.
 I stumbled along for several years until I found a path that worked for me.

 I started saving for retirement when I was 27, the year I got married.
-I wasn't making much money as a DJ in Morgantown, WV but I knew it was important to start early.
+I wasn't making much money as a DJ in Morgantown, WV, but I knew it was essential to start early.
 Over the years, as my career and income grew, I was able to set aside anywhere from 20-30% of my income each year, split between a retirement and a savings account.

-When we stopped working in June, 2001 I was 52 and Betty was 47.
+When we stopped working in June 2001, I was 52, and Betty was 47.
 Though I had played with the financial projections over and over, I remained seriously concerned that we were making a terrible mistake.
 Even with a decent IRA and a savings account that was designed to carry us until I was ready to start withdrawing from the retirement account, I just couldn't accept that we'd be OK.
 Every month I'd re-run all the projections and take another look at our budget.
 I was nervous and worried.
-I certainly hadn't projected the continuing escalation of health care costs which were eating up over 25% of our monthly budget.
+I hadn't projected the continuing escalation of health care costs, which were eating up over 25% of our monthly budget.

 Panic means back to work